jundalisay/superbnetlify/content/en/research/hume/treatise/book-1/part-4/section-4.md

 They are derived from common principles in human nature which are not universal and are avoidable.

-The modern philosophy of Descartes pretends to=
+The modern philosophy of Descartes pretends to:
 - be entirely free from this defect, and
 - arise only from the solid, permanent, and consistent principles of the imagination.